Skip to content

 General Information

-Sheridan College’s Dual & Concurrent Enrollment programs provide high school students in grades 9-12 with a powerful head start on higher education: students may earn college credit while still in high school, fulfilling high school graduation requirements at the same time.
-Concurrent Enrollment courses are taught at the high school by high school teachers who meet college standards, while Dual Enrollment courses are delivered either online or in person by Sheridan College faculty.
+Sheridan College’s dual & concurrent enrollment programs provide high school students in grades 9-12 with a powerful head start on higher education: students may earn college credit while still in high school, fulfilling high school graduation requirements at the same time.
+Concurrent enrollment courses are taught at the high school by high school teachers who meet college standards, while dual enrollment courses are delivered either online or in person by Sheridan College faculty.

 Joseph Mueller